 Welcome new readers!
 A little background: I am an adult-onset, type 1 diabetic, who has found healing through a Paleo diet.
 My diet change journey began when I read about the link of gluten to autoimmune diseases, then I further refined my diet to include more vegetables.
 Finally, I found dairy was irritating my gut too, so I went full-blown Paleo.
+Today I’d like to share with you a few practical Paleo tips to make changing your diet successful.

-I’m starting to get the question from friends who read my blog…How do you eat like that everyday?
+I’m starting to get the question from friends who read my blog…How do you eat like that every day?
 Does it exhaust you?
 Do you spend your entire day in the kitchen?
 I don’t even like to cook that much, how do you do it?

 I’ve been pondering how I actually do make this happen day in and day out.
 First of all, it is a lifestyle change.
 This is not something I intend to drop in a month or two.
 I’m in this for the long haul, so I am constantly working and refining my daily routine, shopping, and kitchen skills so I continue to get better and eating Paleo becomes easier.